 Additional behavior beyond that specified in the GDMO MOCS tables is required.

-The NPAC simulators must coordinate the behavior required by more than one MO at a time responding to, or initiating a transaction-dependent set of CMIP operations.
+The NPAC SMS ITP Tool must coordinate the behavior required by more than one MO at a time responding to, or initiating a transaction-dependent set of CMIP operations.

-The NPAC simulators must demonstrate the real NPAC’s behavior as visible by more than one local carrier interface.
+The NPAC SMS ITP Tool must demonstrate the real NPAC’s behavior as visible by more than one local carrier interface.
 E.g., some App-to-App test cases involve interactions between the NPAC and one or more SOAs (new, old, donor) and between the NPAC and one or more LSMSs.
-In this case the NPAC simulators will emulate the system(s) which are not under test as depicted in Figure 5.
+In this case the NPAC SMS ITP Tool will emulate the system(s) which are not under test as depicted in Figure 5.

-The App-to-App test cases must allow an SP to test their SOA and LSMS independently where the NPAC simulators will emulate the behavior of the other system which is not being tested.
+The App-to-App test cases must allow an SP to test their SOA and LSMS independently where the NPAC SMS ITP Tool will emulate the behavior of the other system which is not being tested.

 Throughout this section, the term Manager is used to represent either the SOA or the manager role of the NPAC SMS or LSMS.
 The term Agent is used to represent either the agent role of the LSMS or that of the NPAC SMS.